 In some cases, same-sex couples have found this a beneficial approach to ensuring both parties’ ability to continue to play a parental role and to safeguard the interests of a child for whom they have acted as a parent.

 Hassett Family Law represents clients in paternity proceedings to protect a child’s best interests.
-Call to schedule your free initial 30-minute consultation at 1-858-353-8853
+Call to schedule your complimentary initial 30-minute consultation at 1-858-353-8853